-- Heavy equipment-personal injury or equipment damage might result if mishandled. - Always lower the leveling pads on the rack cabinet. - Always install stabilizer brackets on the rack cabinet unless the earthquake option is to be installed. - To avoid hazardous conditions due to uneven mechanical loading, always install the heaviest devices in the bottom of the rack cabinet.
+- Heavy equipment-personal injury or equipment damage might result if mishandled. - Always lower the leveling pads on the rack cabinet. - Always install stabilizer brackets on the rack cabinet. - To avoid hazardous conditions due to uneven mechanical loading, always install the heaviest devices in the bottom of the rack cabinet.
 Always install servers and optional devices starting from the bottom of the rack cabinet. - Rack-mounted devices are not to be used as shelves or work spaces.
 Do not place objects on top of rack-mounted devices.
+In addition, do not lean on rack mounted devices and do not use them to stabilize your body position (for example, when working from a ladder).